 Dean Kawamoto understands complex cases.
 Dean practices in the firm’s nationally recognized Complex Litigation Group with a focus on securities, financial services and corporate fraud.
 His experience with complicated financial transactions, sophisticated institutional clients, and large-scale discovery makes him highly qualified to litigate high-stakes cases involving complex issues and significant damages.

 Dean is currently part of the litigation team representing several of the Federal Home Loan Banks in litigation against dozens of issuers, underwriters, and sponsors of private label mortgage-backed securities worth $13 billion.
 He was also part of the trial team that successfully objected to the $8.5 billion settlement between Bank of New York Mellon and Bank of America over Countrywide’s massive mortgage liabilities.
-In addition to mortgage-backed securities litigation, Dean also represents institutional investors in connection with the LIBOR fraud.
-In addition to financial services and securities litigation, Dean has experience litigating cases involving consumer protection, product liability, environmental remediation, professional liability, and the First Amendment.
+In addition to mortgage-backed securities litigation, Dean also represents institutional investors in connection with the LIBOR fraud, and has experience litigating cases involving consumer protection, product liability, environmental remediation, professional liability, and the First Amendment.

 Prior to joining the firm, Dean practiced with Boies, Schiller & Flexner in Washington, D.C. and Munger, Tolles & Olson in Los Angeles.
 He also served as a clerk for the Honorable Wm.
 Matthew Byrne, U.S. District Judge for the Central District of California and was previously a Professional Staff Member on the U.S. Senate Committee on Environment and Public Works and a Legislative Aide to Senator Lincoln D. Chafee of Rhode Island.